Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

  - III.4.c: European Coal and Steel Community, and how it was a precursor to the even greater economic gains under the EU.

-III.5: Addressing some of the economic problems inherent to a global nation.
+III.5: Addressing some economic problems inherent to a global nation.
   - III.5.a: How would currency devaluation be prevented?
 With no external currency to compare to, how would the value of the currency be determined?
-    - III.5.a.a: The Romane Empire suffered heavily from this problem, but the Solidus was able to prevent this problem for a time.
+    - III.5.a.a: The Roman Empire suffered heavily from this problem, but the Solidus was able to prevent this problem for a time.
 Historical Reference to include.

 ## IV: Consideration of Political&Systemic Structures for a Global Government
-IV.1: [RELATED TO III.2] How would the political power of the numerically greater but significantly poorer areas of the world be balanced against the much wealthier but numerically inferior areas?
+IV.1: [RELATED TO III.2] How would the political power of the numerically greater, but significantly poorer areas of the world be balanced against the much wealthier but numerically inferior areas?
  - IV.1.a: Should greater per-person political power according to wealth be implemented?
  - IV.1.b: If not, how would large-scale redistribution efforts be prevented?
  - IV.1.b.i: Point to new taxation structures in III.3

 IV.2: Hold-outs from before the Global Nation.
- - IV.2.a: One of the preconditions was that the government structures of all of the world's nations would be transferred to the Global Nation - how would a transition to new government structures be handled?
+ - IV.2.a: One of the preconditions was that the government structures of all the world's nations would be transferred to the Global Nation - how would a transition to new government structures be handled?
  - IV.2.b: How would national debt be handled?
 Would it be forgiven, or would it be transferred to the Global Nation?
 The Global Nation can't owe and be paid by itself, so how would this be handled?
  - IV.2.c: How would patents and intellectual property be handled?
 If one person owns a patent in one country, and another person in another country, and they are now both a part of the Global Nation, who owns the sole rights to the patent?

 IV.3: How would the education of those who had never had true education before be implemented?
  - IV.3.a: Many of the less wealthy areas probably don't have the tax base to support a full education system, so it will have to be funded by the Global Nation.
 How would this be done?
 What kind of educational system would be implemented?

-IV.4: Inhernet Problems with the Global Nation
+IV.4: Inherent Problems with the Global Nation
  - IV.4.a: The Global Nation will by its nature have no outside competitor to compare itself to, and no outside force to keep it in check.
 How would this be handled?
 Are stronger institutions the answer here, or weaker ones?
 Is greater regional and local autonomy the answer here, or less?
   - IV.4.b: Defeating Cardwell's Law, and how the Global Nation would have to be structured to prevent it.
     - IV.4.b.i: Cardwell's Law: "States can only be innovative/technically creative for a limited period of time, after which point they move about the pace of every other state"